MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-replicate.md

         :::image type="content" source="./media/migrate-vmware-replicate/setup-prereq-register-source-appliance-1.png" alt-text="Screenshot of registration of source appliance completed." lightbox="./media/migrate-vmware-replicate/setup-prereq-register-source-appliance-1.png":::

     1. Make sure that the VMware Virtual Disk Development Kit (VDDK) is installed.
 Download and extract the **VMware Virtual Disk Development Kit** in zip format to the provided folder path.
 Versions 8.0.0, 8.0.1, and 8.0.2 are currently supported.
 Version 6.7.0 is also supported but the package is deprecated, hence the new deployments are unable to use this version.
-The supported VDDK versions are 6.7 or 7.0.

         > [!IMPORTANT]
         > Do not use VDDK 7.0.X.
 These versions have known issues and result in errors during migration.